Meeting SLOs, Slashing Hours: Automated Enterprise LLM Optimization with OptiKIT: Discussion Insights

 \section{Discussion \& Insights}

 \paragraph{Generalization of Quantization Quality} Our results indicate that automated quantization with a generic calibration dataset \cite{calibration_dataset} achieves stable and robust, production-ready quality without expert supervision (Table \ref{tab:statistical_performance}).
 This successful generalization, however, raises new questions about its boundaries.
 It is unclear if this robustness would hold after domain-specific fine-tuning (e.g., LoRA), or if domain-aligned calibration data would become necessary.
-Furthermore, the impact of short-context calibration on long-context task fidelity, which was not evaluated, remains an open research question \cite{paglieri2024outliers}
+Furthermore, the impact of short-context calibration on long-context task fidelity, which was not evaluated, remains an open research question \cite{paglieri2024outliers}.

-\paragraph{Tuning shines when SLOs are tight} With strict SLOs (latency p95 and TTFT/TPOT), \textit{tuning-only} improves FP16 by $1.33–1.55\times$.
+\paragraph{Tuning shines when SLOs are tight} With strict SLOs (latency p95 and TTFT/TPOT), \textit{tuning-only} improves FP16 by $1.33$--$1.55\times$.
 In multiple cases SLOs were unmet without optimization at lower TP, but became feasible after tuning and/or quantization (Tables \ref{tab:results}, \ref{tab:all-per-tp}).
 When workloads operate near stability boundaries, the Benchmarker+Tuner (exponential search + TPE) finds SLO-compliant regions with higher sustainable rates, so relative tuning gains are largest in the most latency-critical production cases.
-In throughput-focused regimes, we observed diminishing returns which warrants further investigation.
+In throughput-focused regimes, we observed diminishing returns, which warrant further investigation.

-\paragraph{ROI of automation: Amortizing Siloed Efforts} We quantify in Figure \ref{fig:page1-figure} the engineering cost of manual optimization, estimating it at 80-100 hours of specialized effort, compared to 15-25 hours for an automated \textsc{OptiKIT} run.
-For an industry setting, the primary contribution of this work is not just the throughput gain but the drastic reduction in specialized, manual engineering cost.
-Manual optimization is a \textit{hidden complexity} that creates knowledge silos, is prone to non-reproducible artifacts, and results in wasted, duplicated efforts across different teams.
-By standardizing the optimization process into a reproducible, end-to-end pipeline, OptiKIT democratizes performance tuning, enabling any application team to achieve expert-level optimization without specialized expertise.
-This standardization directly addresses the organizational bottleneck of a niche team of ML systems experts.
+\paragraph{ROI of automation: Amortizing Siloed Efforts} We quantify in Figure \ref{fig:page1-figure} the engineering cost of manual optimization, estimating it at 80--100 hours of specialized effort, compared to 15--25 hours for an automated \textsc{OptiKIT} run.
+For an industry setting, the primary contribution is not just the throughput gain but the drastic reduction in specialized, manual engineering cost.
+Manual optimization is a source of \textit{hidden complexity} that creates knowledge silos, non-reproducible artifacts, and duplicated efforts across teams.
+By standardizing the process into a reproducible, end-to-end pipeline, \textsc{OptiKIT} democratizes performance tuning, enabling any application team to achieve expert-level optimization and directly addressing the organizational bottleneck of scarce ML systems expertise.